nextcloud/integration_openproject/README.md

 - **Password:** `nextcloud`

 #### Enable integration app
-You can browse as admin to the apps center and enable it using the webUI.
-Or, you can just use the terminal as:
+You can browse as admin to the apps center and enable it using the webUI or you can just use the terminal as:

 ```shell
 docker exec --user www-data integration_openproject_nc php occ a:e integration_openproject